NIAID Banner Logo Image

 [1] Christopher A. Lipinski, Franco Lombardo, Beryl W. Dominy and Paul J. Feeney, "Experimental and computational approaches to estimate solubility and permeability in drug discovery and development settings."
 Adv.
 Drug Delivery Rev., 1997, 23(1-3), 3-25.

 If using ChemDB information for publication or abstract presentation, please cite the website in addition to the original information source.
-Database last updated: January 2024
+Database last updated: September 2024